NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 Through BrightPlan’s website, clients can login to view real-time reporting information about their goal progress, account status, securities positions and balances, key statistics, and other information.

-Typically on a monthly basis, Plancorp reviews each discretionary account and determines whether to make adjustments to rebalance the account to match the target asset allocation of the applicable portfolio model.
 BrightPlan periodically contacts clients to remind them to review and update the profile information they previously provided through BrightPlan’s website.
-Because BrightPlan’s investment advice and recommendations, including the recommended model portfolios are based on the financial and other information submitted by the client through BrightPlan’s website, it is important for clients to update this information whenever it changes.
+Because BrightPlan’s advice and recommendations, including the recommended asset allocations are based on the financial and other information submitted by the client through BrightPlan’s website, it is important for clients to update this information whenever it changes.
 A client’s failure to timely update the information provided to BrightPlan could materially impact the quality and applicability of BrightPlan’s advice and recommendations.

 ITEM 14 – CLIENT REFERRALS AND OTHER COMPENSATION